eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 We have now established **who** are the stakeholders and **what** resources they need.
 But what about the **how**?

-Well, if the **how** is not clearly defined, then we are left with two choices: either there's no API, or **everything used by stakeholders is the API**.
+Well, if the **how** is not clearly defined, then we are left with two choices: **either there's _no_ API, or _everything_ used by stakeholders is the API**.

 That's a _pretty big_ API, isn't it?

 Big indeed.
 As we can see, the level of dependencies is _massive_.
 That means that essentially, PrestaShop's "API" is made out of every template file, every public member of every PHP class, and every javascript object.
 Oh, and assets, too.

-Of course, this level of flexibility is fantastic for customizations. _Everything_ is right there, available for consumption and modification.
+Of course, this level of access is fantastic for customizations. _Everything_ is right there, available for use and modification.
 But at what cost?

-Having everything open up for modifications severely limits the PrestaShop's leeway to implement new things in the Core quickly without introducing backwards incompatible changes.
+Having everything open up for use and modification severely limits PrestaShop's leeway to implement changes in the Core (be it features, bug fixes or refactoring) without introducing backwards incompatible changes.

 How severely does this affect us?
-Here are some examples of things that we cannot do until the next major version of PrestaShop:
+Here are some examples of things that shouldn't be done until the next major version of PrestaShop:

 - Change any public method signature in any class (rename, change its return type or structure, remove a parameter or change its type).
 - Change any public property in any class.